 A lot of companies worldwide have already gained tangible business value from hiring dedicated software development teams in Ukraine or Poland.
 These two countries have established the reputation of leading IT outsourcing destinations in Eastern Europe.
 Their rapidly growing and well developed IT market, software engineering talent, and a good business environment attract many companies looking to outsource software development.

 Both countries have made it to the top 10 European countries with the biggest number of professional developers.
-Also, Stack Overflow states that Poland and Ukraine have the largest engineering talent pools in the CEE region.
+Also, Poland and Ukraine have the largest engineering talent pools in the CEE region.
+In this article we are going to explore:

 Many well-known companies have succeeded by building dedicated development teams and delivery centres in Ukraine and Poland.
 For instance, Lebara (a global telecom provider) has set up a large development centre in Ukraine, partnering with N-iX.
 Also, the outsourcing vendor built a dedicated development team for OpenText, one of the biggest ERP software companies.